-This study was conducted by applying a validated rating tool to evaluate the top 100 websites related to prostate cancer patient education.
-To develop a list of the top 100 websites, an internet search with the term "Prostate cancer" was performed, with the meta-search engines "Dogpile", "Yippy" and "Google" in June 2016.
-We recorded up to the first 350 unique "hits" for each search engine to ensure that after the application of the exclusion criteria that we would have enough websites to produce a list of 100 websites.
-Inclusion criteria for websites included those websites related to patient education and those accessible without a subscription.
+The purpose of this study is to evaluate the quality of online prostate cancer patient education resources with respect to disclosure, attribution/currency, interactivity, readability, content, and accuracy.
+A previous study by Black and Penson a decade ago18 evaluated prostate cancer websites with respect to attribution and content.
+A more recent study evaluated the quality attributes of 13 prostate cancer websites with respect to congruence with established quality benchmarks (JAMA benchmark, DISCERN score, and HON code), as well as readability.
+19 This study expands on both of these studies, evaluating the "top 100" prostate cancer websites, with additional key areas relevant to quality, applying a validated rating tool,9 and taking into account inter-rater reliability.
+The results of this study will provide information with respect to both the strengths and weaknesses in the currently available online resources focused on prostate cancer, identify potential gaps in patients' understanding of their cancer, and assist health professionals in recommending web-based resources to patients.
+Methods This study was conducted by applying a validated rating tool to evaluate the top 100 websites related to prostate cancer patient education.
+To develop a list of the top 100 websites, an internet search with the term "prostate cancer" was performed, with the meta-search engines Dogpile, Yippy, and Google in June 2016.
+We recorded up to the first 350 unique "hits" for each search engine to ensure that after the application of the exclusion criteria we would have enough websites to produce a list of 100.
+Websites were included in the analysis if they related to patient education and were accessible without a subscription.
 Exclusion criteria included websites not intended for the purposes of patient education, such as those intended specifically for healthcare professionals, or those dedicated only to advertisement without patient information.
 Inaccessible websites, as well as sites that only provided links to other sources and news articles, were also excluded.
 The list of the top 100 aggregate websites was assembled based on the average rank of each site within each result list produced by the search engines.